EB-CDPHE/Data-requests/25.Hosp Admissions by Race/README.md

 **NOTE: In the creation of a single Race-Ethnicity variable, Race for those that are not Hispanic or Latino was based on race for Non-Hispanics and also those with unknown or unreported Ethnicity.**

 ##
-Here is the 2020 case count, based on hospital admissions, by single Race-Ethnicity:
+Here is the case count, based on hospital admissions, by single Race-Ethnicity:

 ![CaseCounts](./Images/Case_counts_by_Race.png)

 The final SAS dataset is stored permanently in my Tableau dashboard directory:  DASH.COPHS_fix

-## Hospitalization rates (7d) by Race/Ethnicity is the Tableau workbook used to generate final charts
+## "Hospitalization rates (7d) by Race/Ethnicity" is the Tableau workbook used to generate final charts

 The workbook connects to the two data sources described above:
 1. County_Population